-Our investment attorneys are investigating customer complaints filed with The Financial Industry Regulatory Authority (FINRA) against Paul Neves (Neves) currently associated with Securities America, Inc. (Securities America) alleging unsuitable investments, breach of fiduciary duty, common law fraud, and elder abuse among other claims.
-According to brokercheck records Neves has been subject to five customer complaints.
+Our investment attorneys are investigating customer complaints filed with The Financial Industry Regulatory Authority (FINRA) against Raymond Harrison (Harrison) currently associated with Cambridge Investment Research, Inc. (Cambridge) alleging unsuitable investments , lack of due diligence, lack of supervision, and omissions of material information among other claims.
+According to brokercheck records Harrison has been subject to six customer complaints and two financial disclosures.
 Many of the complaints involve direct participation products (DPPs) such as non-traded real estate investment trusts (REITs), equipment leasing funds – such as LEAF or ICON, and other alternative investments.

-In November 2015 a customer filed a complaint alleging unsuitable investments and elder abuse.
-The customer claimed damages of $800,000.
+In October 2016 a customer filed a complaint alleging unsuitable investments for investment experience and risk tolerance, lack of adequate due diligence in regard to investments, a lack of supervision and the omission of material information.
+The customer claimed damages of $603,000.
 The claim is currently pending.

 Our firm has represented many clients in illiquid alternative investments products.
 All of these investments come with high costs and have historically underperformed even safe benchmarks, like U.S. treasury bonds.
 For example, products like oil and gas partnerships, REITs, and other alternative investments are only appropriate for a narrow band of investors under certain conditions due to the high costs, illiquidity, and huge redemption charges of the products, if they can be redeemed at all.
 However, due to the high commissions brokers earn on these products they sell them to investors who cannot profit from them and have created a large market for a failed product.
 Further, investor often fail to understand that they have lost money in these illiquid investments until many years after investing.
 In sum, for all of their costs and risks, investors in these programs are in no way additionally compensated for the loss of liquidity, risks, or cost.